Building a Custom Claude Code Statusline

 Branch first.
 Git branch is the most common context switch indicator.
 Putting it first means you always know which codebase you’re affecting without scanning.

 Background caching.
 The Python API call takes about 200ms.
 The JSONL transcript scanning (when I was using that approach) took 250ms.
 Either would add noticeable lag if run synchronously on every statusline update.
-Background refresh with atomic file writes (tmp + mv) means you always get a fast read from cache, with stale data being at most 60 seconds old.
+Background refresh with atomic file writes (tmp + mv) means you always get a fast read from cache.
 Good enough for a statusline.

 Real data over estimates.
 This was the biggest lesson.
 The community has built multiple tools for estimating Claude Code usage from local data - ccusage for costs, various scripts for tokens.
 They’re all wrong because they’re working from incomplete information with guessed limits.
 The OAuth API returns the actual utilization percentage that Anthropic uses internally.
 If the data source exists, use it.